 8.2.
-Take photos and videos with flash or with the use of a tripod, monopod or selfie stick.
+Take photos and videos with flash or with the use of a tripod or a monopod (selfie stick).

 8.3.
 Take photos and videos in temporary exhibition halls or when it is prohibited on the basis of copyright protection rules or other agreements with any third parties, provided that there is a notice about the prohibition on photo and video shooting in exhibition halls.

 8.4.
-Take any professional videos or photos without making arrangements in advance with the Museum’s administration.
-Taking professional photos and videos means shooting with the use of a tripod, extra lighting and/or sound recording equipment, color scales, or additional power sources, or where special conditions are needed to prepare the halls and exhibits for shooting.
+Take any professional videos or photos without obtaining prior consent from the Museum administration.
+Taking professional photos and videos means shooting with the use of a tripod, extra lighting and/or sound recording equipment, color scales or additional power sources, or where special conditions are needed to prepare the halls and museum property for shooting.

-8.5.
-Enter the exhibition halls and lecture rooms of the Museum wearing or carrying outerwear.
-Outerwear includes coats, fur coats, sheepskin coats, jackets, fur vests, down coats, raincoats, windbreakers, trench coats, parkas, and others of any type of material (the list may vary depending on weather conditions).
+8.6.
+Enter the exhibition halls and lecture rooms of the Museum wearing or carrying bulky outerwear.
+Outerwear includes coats, fur coats, sheepskin coats, jackets, fur vests, down coats, raincoats, windbreakers, trench coats, parkas and others of any type of material (the list may vary depending on weather conditions).

-8.7.
-Enter the Museum wearing soiled clothes or carrying any items that could soil the clothes of other visitors and/or museum exhibits and interior elements.

 8.8.
+Enter the Museum wearing soiled, bad-smelling clothes or carrying any items that could soil the clothes of other visitors and/or museum exhibits and interior elements.

+8.9.
 Bring firearms, piercing and cutting items, easily breakable objects or flammable, poisonous and toxic substances, including perfume and beauty products in aerosol containers (sprays, shampoos, gels, deodorants, lacquers, etc.) and use them in the Museum.

-8.9.
-Bring into the exhibition and lecture halls any items that are larger than 30x40x20 cm (bags, backpacks, document cases, briefcases, packages), umbrellas, any sport equipment items, musical instruments, flowers, and drinks, including bottled drinks, drinks in thermos flasks, cardboard or plastic cups, etc. Exceptions are strollers, wheelchairs, canes, crutches and other auxiliary aids for mobility-impaired visitors.
+8.10.
+Bring into the exhibition and lecture halls any items that are larger than 30×40×20 cm (bags, backpacks, document cases, briefcases, packages), umbrellas, any sporting equipment, musical instruments, flowers and drinks in any packaging, including bottled drinks, drinks in thermos flasks, cardboard or plastic cups, etc. Exceptions are strollers, wheelchairs, canes, crutches and other assistive devices for mobility-impaired and disabled visitors.

 8.11.
-Consume any drink, including bottled water, drinks in thermos flasks, cardboard or plastic cups, etc., inside the exhibition halls or food within the territory of the Museum except in designated places (cafés).
+Consume any drink, including bottled water, drinks in thermos flasks, cardboard or plastic cups, etc., inside the exhibition and lecture halls or food within the entire territory of the Museum except in designated places (cafés).